The university has a new change of curriculum guideline for students at Texas A&M, as such, this page is under construction.

 The first step is to visit with Ashlea Schroeder, BAEN academic advisor (contact info below).
 She will examine your transcript and indicate how the courses you have taken will convert into the requirements of the AGSM degree plan.
 She will also show you how long it will take for you to complete the sequence of AGSM courses and your projected graduation date.
 If you decide to pursue a change of major to AGSM, you will need to submit an application through the new university change of curriculum process (http://us.tamu.edu/Change-of-Major).
 If accepted, your major will automatically be changed in Howdy.

 I want to transfer to Texas A&M and major in AGSM

 Students wishing to transfer to the AGSM major from other institutions are urged to contact Ashlea Schroeder, BAEN academic advisor, as early as possible in your academic career.
 She can help you select courses that will both meet the AGSM degree requirements, and will facilitate our evaluation of your academic record at the time of your transfer application.

 Your transcript will be evaluated by examining both the grade point ratio and the courses taken.
-Expected performance is a 2.8 or better with math, science and business courses on the transcript.
-Particular emphasis will be placed your performance in those courses that demonstrate your ability to handle the subject matter in AGSM courses.
+Expected performance is a 2.75 or better with math, science and business courses on the transcript.
 Each student is evaluated individually.